macrotex/debian-package-docker/README.md

 * `BUILD_DIRECTORY`: [REQUIRED] Set this environment variable equal to the full path of the directory containing the Debian package.

+* `RUN_LINTIAN`: [OPTIONAL] Set this environment variable equal to any non-empty string to run lintian at the end of the package build.
+Any lintian warnings will result in failure.

 ## Examples

 ## Build but throw-away the result